 The ICC Has Stepped on a Political Minefield in Palestine

 only lost its empire in 1991, while Turkey’s vanished 70 years earlier.
-Despite the loss of empire, Russia maintains considerable de facto power in the ex-Soviet space.
-Not only that, but Russia can be said to still be a significant empire, given that Moscow controls what are effectively non-Russian republics within the Russian Federation.
+Despite the loss of empire, maintains considerable de facto power in the ex-Soviet space.
+Not only that, but can be said to still be a significant empire, given that Moscow controls what are effectively non-Russian republics within the Russian Federation.